Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 ## Running the AMDC

-We are now ready to run the new control code with autogen!
+We are now ready to run the new control code with Autogen!
 Try running the control task by typing `ctrl init`.
 You should obtain the same results as in the ["Voltage Source Inverter" tutorial](../vsi/index.md) tutorial.

 ## Conclusion

 **Congratulations!**

-You have now built an updated user app with autogen code for the voltage source inverter.
+You have now built an updated user app with Autogen code for the voltage source inverter.
 These techniques can be extended for many other control problems, e.g., current regulation, motion control, or even more advanced controller.
 By modifying the Simulink model and continuously generating C code, you can effectively develop new control algorithms.